isomerpages/games-exchange-2020/_about/01-what-is.md

 ---
 layout: leftnav-page-content
-title: What is gamesXchange?
+title: About GX
 permalink: /about/01-what-is/
-breadcrumb: What is gamesXchange?
+breadcrumb: About GX
 collection_name: about
 ---